-(a) If your lead does not answer the call within the time you selected in the settings for "Seconds of ringing before call is considered 'No Answer'," the system will hang up on the lead automatically and move on to the next one and a call log will be generated on the timeline of the lead's profile.
+(a) If your lead does not answer the call within the time you selected in the settings for "Seconds of ringing before the call is considered 'No Answer'," the system will hang up on the lead automatically and move on to the next one and a call log will be generated on the timeline of the lead's profile.

-(b) If a lead answers the call within the time you selected in the settings for "Seconds of ringing before call is considered "No Answer". . .
+(b) If a lead answers the call within the time you selected in the settings for "Seconds of ringing before the call is considered "No Answer". . .

 - The lead card on the top of the panel will turn green and you can start talking to the lead.
 You are then able to choose the call outcome, take notes, send texts, add a new appointment/task, or leave a voice message during the call.
-Refer to “Click to Call” Function for more details on how that part works.
+Refer to the “Click to Call” Function for more details on how that part works.
 That lead's profile will also open on the left side of the window.

 (c) If a lead answers the call within the time you select in "Seconds of ringing before call is considered 'No Answer'," but you are already talking with another lead.